PO Box 9142

 - WVU Cancer Institute Research Programs

-Snoberger A, Brettrager EJ, and Smith DM.
+Snoberger, A., Brettrager, E & Smith DM (2018).
 "Conformational switching in the coiled-coil domains of a proteasomal ATPase regulates substrate processing."
-(2018) Nature Communications In press
+Nat Commun 9(1): 2374.

 DeVallance E, Branyan KW, Lemaster K, Olfert IM, Smith DM, Pistilli EE, Frisbee JC, Chantler PD.
 "Aortic dysfunction in metabolic syndrome mediated by perivascular adipose tissue TNFα- and NOX2-dependent pathway."
 Exp Physiol.
 2018 Apr 1;103(4):590-603. doi: 10.1113/EP086818.
 Epub 2018 Feb 28.